AniketShewale266/100-Days-Coding-TalentBattle/README.md

 Day 5 coding Statement:  Write a program to identify if the number is even or odd Description
 Get a number as input from the user and check whether the given number is odd or even

+Day 6 coding Statement:  Write a program to find the Quadrants in which coordinates lie Get the value of x and y coordinates as input from the user and check in which quadrant the point lies and print it.

+Day 7 coding Statement:  Write a program to find Number of days in a given month of a given year Get the number of month and year as input from the user and check the number of days present in that month.